 - Nursery classes provided by private schools.

-- VAT implications for further education colleges.
+- VAT implications for fee-paying sixth forms and further education providers.

 - Definition of board and lodging fees.